Many or all companies we feature compensate us. Compensation and editorial

 Best overall

-We believe the best home equity sharing companies have excellent terms, reliable financial support, and a consistent experience for all customers.
-Here are our choices.
+We believe the best home equity sharing companies offer excellent terms, reliable financial support, and a consistent customer experience.
+Here’s why we made our selections.

 Check your state’s eligibility